Ever feel like you're being watched?

 This shows how wind has carried a lighter aerosol version of the tholin onto the higher elevated raised hills of the cells.

-The wind direction and pattern can be determined by the are where the aerosol tholin is carried the farthest.
+The wind direction and pattern can be determined by where the aerosol tholin is carried the farthest.

 This wind is coming from the north as the aerosols have traveled the furthest from that direction, along the western edge of SP the tholin accumulates close to the shore line.